 Article VI — CYS Recognition and Pronunciation Standards

-BRAVO formally recognizes the name Cheyenne as a protected cultural term.
+BRAVO formally recognizes the name Cheyenne (/ʃaɪˈæn/ shy-AN) as a protected cultural term.
 All references to Cheyenne in official BRAVO communications shall include correct pronunciation guidance and, where applicable, CYS cross-radial verification.
 No one shall say it wrong.
-You know who you are.

 Article VII — Radio Phraseology Compliance

 All public address announcements made by BRAVO members shall be delivered in at least medium-confidence pilot voice, regardless of actual confidence level.
 “Uh, so, like, registration is... over there” is not phraseology.
-“Registration services are located starboard of the main entrance — advise readback” is phraseology.
+“Registration services are located abeam the main entrance — readback not required” is phraseology.

 Additionally, the use of the word “What?” on any shared volunteer radio or walkie-talkie channel is hereby prohibited.
 The recognized response to an unclear transmission is “Say again.”
 First offense: a look.
 Second offense: formal written notice.
 Third offense: this somehow ends up in a bulletin.
-There is no documented fourth offense because the channel inevitably devolves into a JFK-style frequency meltdown: three people keying up at once, one person saying “say again” louder instead of clearer, and everyone pretending this is normal operations.
+There is no documented fourth offense because at that point the frequency will devolve into a meltdown.

 Article VIII — ASAP Reporting & Badge Operations Disclosure

 BRAVO hereby establishes a non-punitive ASAP-style reporting program for registration operations.
-Any volunteer who experiences (a) an incorrect badge issuance, (b) a manual badge print event, (c) a printer jam, ribbon failure, or software freeze, or (d) any other event that causes the operator to whisper “well this is bad” into the void, shall file an ASAP report before end of shift.
+Any volunteer who experiences (a) an incorrect badge issuance, (b) a manual badge print event, (c) a printer jam, ribbon failure, or software freeze, or (d) any other event that causes the operator to whisper “well this is bad”, shall file an ASAP report before end of shift.

 Timely self-disclosure shall carry corrective coaching, not punishment, provided no willful misconduct is involved and the volunteer did not attempt to hide the event behind confident eye contact.
 Repeated system failures shall be classified as equipment reliability concerns and escalated to management with mandatory root-cause review, snack support, and a formal acknowledgement that “just reboot it” is not, by itself, a maintenance program.